LouAnne Johnson

 LouAnne Johnson is an American writer, teacher and former U.S. Navy journalist.
 She spent seven years as a radio-TV broadcaster and one year as a Marine Corps Officer, after graduating as Honor Woman in her Marine Corps OCS class.
 She was the first woman inducted into the DINFOS (Defense Information School) Hall of Fame.

-She is best known for the book My Posse Don't Do Homework, which was adapted as the film Dangerous Minds in 1995.
+She is best known for the book My Posse Don't Do Homework, which was adapted as the film Dangerous Minds in 1995, and the TV series Dangerous Minds.
 She was portrayed by Michelle Pfeiffer in the film, and by Annie Potts in the TV series.
 She is the author of ten books, including a popular textbook for teachers, Teaching Outside the Box (Jossey-Bass) and the Young Adult novel Muchacho (Knopf) which won awards.

 Early life and education

 Johnson grew up in Youngsville, Pennsylvania.
 After high school, she enrolled at Indiana University of Pennsylvania but dropped out after a few weeks and enlisted in the Navy in 1971, serving at Clark Air Base in the Philippines.
 While on active duty, she earned a bachelor's degree in psychology, graduating with honors.
 Prior to becoming a high school teacher, Johnson also earned a master's degree in teaching English.
 Later, based on her work designing and presenting staff development workshops and presentations, as well as mentoring teachers, she was awarded an honorary Ed.D. in Educational Leadership from The Sage Colleges in New York.